derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 # Preface

 Virtually all existing resources aimed at teaching people *about* or *how-to* code, make too many assumptions.
-Additionally, these same resources do not consider designers directly. *Coding for Designers* is a response to this unfortunate reality.
+Additionally, these same resources do not often consider designers directly. *Coding for Designers* is a response to this unfortunate reality.

 This book is intended most for designers.
 If you author content as a graphic, visual, user interface, user experience, motion, or game designer, then this is for you.
 Other non-coders wanting to learn *about* or *how-to* code will greatly benefit too, but self-identifying designers are the focus.

+If you want to jump straight into code, then this book is likely not for you.
+As you'll see in the book's outline below, we will cover many areas before getting deep into actual code, though some snippets will arise.
+Again, the goal of this book is to instill a mental model that helps designers learn coding concepts faster, more deeply, and more intuitively.
+The steps prior to diving more deeply into code will enable this.

 The plan of attack is simple.
 In section one, *Breaking Barriers*, we will explore and demystify a series of concepts that fundamentally intimidate most designers and non-coders about how computers and code work.
 From the seemingly magical ones and zeros to the code you will soon write, we will see simple, basic, repetitive, and reusable concepts at play.